A More Robust Approach to Multivariable Mendelian Randomization: Introduction

 \subsection{Related work and our contributions}

 In the econometrics literature, when individual-level data are available, the three most relevant approaches to studying bias from weak IVs and type I error inflation are (a) \emph{weak IV asymptotics} \citep{Staiger:1997aa}, (b) \emph{many weak IV asymptotics} \citep{Chao:2005aa}, and (c) \emph{many weak moment asymptotics} \citep{Newey:2009aa}.
-Weak IV asymptotics assume a finite number of IVs, with all IV-exposure associations being local to zero (i.e., in a $n^{-1/2}$ neighborhood of 0, with $n$ being the sample size).
+Weak IV asymptotics assume a finite number of IVs, with all IV-exposure associations being local to zero (i.e., in an $n^{-\frac{1}{2}}$ neighborhood of 0, with $n$ being the sample size).
 Many weak IV asymptotics, on the other hand, take the number of IVs to infinity as a function of $n$, but require that all exposures have the same degree of IV strength.
-Many weak moment asymptotics, developed for generalized method of moments, allow linear combinations of the target parameters to have different degrees of identification.
-Under weak IV asymptotics, \cite{Stock2001:ivtest} proposed a test for weak IVs based on \cite{cragg1993testing} statistic. \cite{sanderson2016weak} then proposed a conditional $F$-test under a different form of weak IV asymptotics where the matrix of true IV-exposure associations is local to a rank reduction of one.
+Many weak moment asymptotics, developed for the generalized method of moments, allow linear combinations of the target parameters to have different degrees of identification.
+Under weak IV asymptotics, \cite{Stock2001:ivtest} proposed a test for weak IVs based on the Cragg-Donald statistic \citep{cragg1993testing}. \cite{sanderson2016weak} then proposed a conditional $F$-test under a different form of weak IV asymptotics, where the matrix of true IV-exposure associations is local to a rank reduction of one.
 This method was extended to summary-data MVMR by \cite{sanderson2021testing} to test whether each exposure is strongly predicted by genetic variants, conditional on the other exposures.
 An in-depth survey of weak IVs can be found in \cite{andrews2005inference} and \cite{andrews2019weak}.

-The most closely related work to this paper is \cite{sanderson2021testing} and the proposed conditional $F$-statistic.
-As we discuss in Section 3, the conditional $F$-statistic for an exposure measures IV strength for a specific linear combination of exposures and the statistic may be insufficient to ensure reliable inference of the causal effect for that exposure.
+The work most closely related to this paper is that of \cite{sanderson2021testing}, which proposed the conditional $F$-statistic.
+As we discuss in Section 3, the conditional $F$-statistic for an exposure measures IV strength for a specific linear combination of exposures, but a large conditional $F$-statistic may still be insufficient to ensure reliable inference regarding the direct causal effect of that exposure.